mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - How can I control the characteristic impedance of a TL?
 - What are some standard termination/characteristic impedances?
 - Describe the parasitic R, L, and C components that impact characteristic impedance.
 - What are sources of loss and distortion in a TL?
-How can they be miminized or actively compensated for?
+How can they be minimized or actively compensated for?
 - What are dielectric losses?
 Where do they come from and how does it vary with frequency?
 - How does a TL's insertion impedance vary with respect to frequency?
 - What is the skin effect?
 Where does it come up in TLs?